alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

 data traffic headed for a computer’s IP/port combination and redirecting it to a different IP and/or port.

-When you run your game instrumented with AltTester Unity SDK, on a device, you need to tell your AltDriver how to connect to it.
+When you run your app instrumented with AltTester Unity SDK, on a device, you need to tell your AltDriver how to connect to it.

 Port forwarding can be set up either through a command line command or in the